cat-wright/Boggle/README.txt

 THIRD-PARTY CONTENT: Music:
 	I do not own the rights to the music used in this program.
-	All rights reserved for the Thomas the Tank Engine theme song, "Come On" By Biggie Smalls, and the remix of the two made by Norkkom.
+	All rights reserved for the Thomas the Tank Engine theme song, "Come On" By Biggie Smalls, and the remix of the two from youtube made by Norkkom.

 //General Instructions: